Good High Accuracy Pill Counter Machine

 Pill Counter Machine

-Allpackchina pill counter machine is specially designed for laboratory production and small batch production.
+Allpack pill counter machine is specially designed for laboratory production and small batch production.
 Desktop PC for tablet and capsule counting, but small and light.
 It starts from one bottle at a time, and automatically counts the next bottle after completion.
 This pill counter machine is convenient to pick and place bottles manually.
 Suitable for counting the number of capsules when filling capsule bottles and capsule packaging.
 Accurate, fast, healthy, and avoid touching capsules, it is the most suitable counting tool.
-According to the shape design of capsules, pills and honey pills, the counting disc is used for counting.
+According to the shape design of capsules, pills, and honey pills, the counting disc is used for counting.
+The pill counter machine can be assembled with a conveyor belt and PLC control system, and it can also be part of the automatic production line.
+The rotation speed of the grain number can be adjusted according to the speed of the manual bottle.

 Pill Counter Machine